Abdullah-Saeed-BB/the-erp-system/README.md

    \q</pre>
 2. Clone or download the project repository.
 3. Navigate to `server` directory, and rename `.env.example` to `.env`.
-4. Open the terminal and navgiate to `server` directory, run the following command to create database schema:
+4. Open the terminal and navigate to `server` directory, run the following command to create database schema:
    `npx prisma migrate dev`
 5. In `server` directory, run this command to start the server:
    `npm run start`
-6. Open a new terminal and navigate to `client` directory, and install dependencies:
+6. Open a new terminal navigate to `client` directory, and install dependencies:
    `npm install`
 7. In `client` directory, run this command to start the client-side application:
    `npm run build && npm run start`